Updated: August 6, 2024

 • A message contains information about a warning.

-Radio button, step input and input in warning state
+Radio button, step input, and input in a 'Critical' state

-Radio button, step input and input in warning state
+Radio button, step input, and input in a 'Critical' state

-Use this color for errors, or to indicate a bad or negative status or consequence.
+Use this state for errors, or to indicate a bad or negative status or consequence.

 • Something bad has happened, or is about to happen.
 The issue requires the user’s attention.
 Until the issue is resolved, the user can’t carry on working.